 - Kidney dysfunction (leptospiral nephropathy) is usual, sometimes with life-threatening acute kidney injury with signs of uraemia and disturbance of consciousness.

 The diagnosis of leptospirosis requires a high degree of clinical suspicion because the disease's numerous manifestations can mimic other tropical infections or other nonspecific febrile illnesses, as well as non-infectious diseases - eg, small-vessel vasculitis, systemic lupus erythematosus or malignancies.
+Always consider leptospirosis in anybody with flu-like symptoms who has been in contact with rat urine via infected water, or who is in contact with cattle or cattle products.

 Possible alternative diagnoses to consider will include: